 Professional Development Funding

-Fall semester applications for the Professional Development Fund will be open until early December, 2024.
-They will reopen for the Spring semester in January.
+Fall semester applications for the Professional Development Fund are currently closed.
+They will reopen for the Spring semester in January 2025.

 The Professional Development (PD) Fund, established by generous alumni donations, provides funding to support or supplement the career development needs of undergraduate students with financial need.
 Students with demonstrated financial need are eligible to apply for funding, in accordance with eligibility requirements.